mesmo-dev/mesmo/docs/contributing.md

 - Development is based on Python 3.8.
 - Git branches follow the [GitFlow principle](https://nvie.com/posts/a-successful-git-branching-model/).
 - Release versioning follows the [Semantic Versioning principle](https://semver.org/).
+- Code style follows the [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/) and [Common Coding Conventions](https://github.com/tum-esi/common-coding-conventions), unless stated otherwise [below](#style-guide).

 ## Git branches

 Based on the [GitFlow principle](https://nvie.com/posts/a-successful-git-branching-model/) there are the following branches:

 1. `master` - Contains stable release versions of the repository.
 Only admins should send pull requests / commits to `master` when 1) fixing a critical bug or 2) publishing a new release.
 2. `develop` - This branch is intended as the main branch for development or improvement of features.
 Anyone can send pull requests to `develop`.
+Pull requests must be discussed and approved by the administrators of this repository before merging into `develop`.
 3. `feature/xxx` - This branch is dedicated to developing feature `xxx`.
 The idea is to keep development or improvement works separate from the main `develop` branch.
 Once the work is finished, a pull request is created for feature `xxx` to be merged back into the `develop` branch.

+If in doubt, your code should be committed to a `feature/xxx` branch first.

 ## Release versioning